rhai-workshops/prompt-engineering-101/guides/WORKSHOP-GUIDE.md

 1. Open your browser and navigate to: **[Workshop URL will be shared]**
 2. Create an account or log in with provided credentials
-3. You'll see the LibreChat interface with a chat window
+3. You'll see the Open WebUI interface with a chat window

-### LibreChat Quick Tour
+### Open WebUI Quick Tour

 **Key features:**
 - **Chat window:** Type your prompts here